ghc-proposals/ghc-proposals/proposals/0529-th-quotes-as-patterns.rst

 Related Work
 ------------

-Examples of langauges with also implement this feature
+Examples of languages that also implement this feature:

 Scheme
 ~~~~~~